NoamTAU/Galaxy_Diffusion/README.md

 # Galaxy Diffusion Models

 This repository contains the code and notebooks for training a diffusion model on cosmological galaxy data.
-The primary goal is to generate realistic galaxy images based on the Flamingo dataset.
+The primary goal is to generate realistic galaxy images based on the Flamingo dataset, and subsequently analyze the generated data using forward-backward denoising experiments a la https://arxiv.org/abs/2410.13770

 ## Quickstart